-The Lehigh Valley community has a critical role in the space of Diversity, Equity and Inclusion.
+The Pennsylvania community has a critical role in the space of Diversity, Equity and Inclusion.

 Attend this online summit to take the first steps in creating your companies DEI business strategy and making equitable action a priority to improve business outcomes.

 The keynote and panel will focus on the 4 A’s: